Hrunalaug Natural Hot Pool in South Iceland - please keep it clean!

 Very few, if any tourists, came to Iceland during the restrictions.
 So this is the work of locals.

-The changing room is in this old shed which was used for bathing sheep - it is open in one end though
+The changing room is in this old shed which was used for bathing sheep - it is open at one end though

 And these were not locals from the immediate neighbourhood, but people who had driven for some distance to visit the pool.
 So at least the designated drivers were sober and could have picked up the bottles and trash left behind.
 The leftover litter filled two big bags!